 Most people think of a seminary only as a place where a person prepares to become a minister.
 Unfortunately, this misconception is probably keeping many people from considering Southern Evangelical Seminary as an option for graduate or undergraduate education.
 The scope of one’s possibilities by earning a degree from SES is much broader than the pastorate alone.
-Since graduating from SES in 2015, I worked for a U.S. Senator in Washington D.C., I successfully managed and won a political campaign, and I am currently enrolled fulltime at the University of South Carolina School of Law.
+Since graduating from SES in 2015, I worked for a U.S. Senator in Washington D.C., I successfully managed and won a political campaign, and I am currently enrolled fulltime at the Georgetown University Law School in Washington, D.C.
 Since I owe much of my success to the training I received at SES, I hope that I can open the eyes of some of you who are looking to be equipped in your next season and are considering SES to be that place to prepare you to do God’s work, wherever it may be.

 My experience at SES changed my life.
 I was already a pastor at a very large church.
 My initial purpose for going to SES was to learn more about the Bible and its teachings.
 What I discovered at SES was that I already knew a lot about the Bible.
 What I did not know much about was how to think.